 Participants in the program are trained to monitor work environments for radioactive materials, control radioactive materials appropriately, handle emergency responses and perform decontamination procedures as needed.

 Their work is part of N3B’s mission to remove waste from LANL while protecting Northern New Mexico’s natural resources.

-“I want to make sure northern New Mexico is as protected and safe as it can be so future generations and people who love this place as much as I do are protected,” Abrams said.
-“This place is my home, so of course I want to take care of it for myself and my neighbors.”
+“I want to make sure northern New Mexico is as protected and safe as it can be so future generations and people who love this place as much as I do are protected,” said David Abrams, 36, who recently completed the program.

-Students in the boot camp receive 10 college credits, paid for by N3B, after completing 12 weeks of classroom instruction at the UNM-LA campus, along with field training at various N3B cleanup sites.
-Students also receive paid compensation during the program and agree to work for N3B for one year.
-Eight students, including Abrams — from Española, Chimayo, Los Alamos and Abiqui — completed the program on November 13.
+Students in the RCT Boot Camp receive 10 college credits, paid for by N3B, after completing 12 weeks of classroom instruction at the UNM-LA campus, along with field training at various N3B cleanup sites.
+Students also receive paid compensation during the program and agree to work for N3B for one year after graduation.

 On November 4, N3B and UNM-LA also launched a Waste Processing Operator Boot Camp to train students in the proper handling, packaging, treatment and documenting of chemical and radioactive waste.

 Another batch of students is going through the 96-week Apprenticeship Program to become nuclear operators.
 This program is offered once a year in conjunction with Northern New Mexico College and graduates receive nationally recognized industry credentials, along with the potential for federal assistance like tuition support and tax credits.